-Robert Walton Goelet Professor of French History, Harvard University; Resident Faculty, CES, Harvard University; Co-Chair, New Directions in European History, CES, Harvard University; Department of History, Harvard University; Affiliated Faculty, Harvard Law School; Faculty Associate, Weatherhead Center for International Affairs
+Robert Walton Goelet Professor of French History, Harvard University; CES Resident Faculty & Seminar Co-chair, Harvard University; Department of History, Harvard University; Affiliated Faculty, Harvard Law School; Faculty Associate, Weatherhead Center for International Affairs

 Lower Level Conference Room, Adolphus Busch Hall

 ** Following this discussion, visit the Jacek E. Giedrojć Gallery at CES for the opening reception for our new exhibit "Occupying Paris: 1968 and the Spaces of Protest."
 Viewers will travel back in time as they view the spectacular protest posters students created as their “social media” tools to counter state-controlled news.
 The exhibit maps out the spaces of protest along the Seine, leveraging the spectacular collection of Paris 1968 posters held at Harvard’s Houghton Library as well as photos from Yale University’s Beinecke Library. **